pulse-framework/pulse/README.md

 # Pulse

-**WARNING STILL IN DEVELOPMENT, A LOT OF FUNCTION IS NOT COMPLETE**
+**WARNING STILL IN DEVELOPMENT**
+To see what is ready to use at this stage, read PROGRESS.md

 Pulse is an application logic library for reactive Javascript frameworks with support for VueJS, React and React Native.